-- I am expected to bring the Chromebook that has been assigned to me to class fully charged each day with my battery charger. - I will carry my Chromebook carefully at all times throughout the school day. - If I am given permission to bring my Chromebook home, I will transport the Chromebook with care, store it in an appropriate location at home, and bring it to school daily and fully charged. - I will secure my Chromebook in a locked locker when not in use at school. - I will return my Chromebook to the appropriate mobile cart at the designated time and securely charge my device. - I will take care to remove all objects before closing the Chromebook lid. - I will keep my Chromebook away from all food or drinks. - I will use my Chromebook for school related assignments or activities only and during appropriate times in approved locations.

-- I will only participate in and encourage positive, constructive discussion if allowed to use communicative or collaborative technologies. - I will cite sources when using online sites and resources for research. - I will back up important data accordingly so that it is not stored on just my Chromebook. - I will keep all personal passwords confidential and not share with other students. - I will always engage school technologies in a manner that is safe and respectful for myself and others. - I will alert a teacher, staff member or administrator immediately if I see inappropriate, threatening, or harmful content.
-This may include images, messages, posts, etc. - I will report any problems with my Chromebook to Mr. Mike Dauphin via e-mail immediately at miked@atlantiscs.org.
-If this is not possible, due to Chromebook damage, I will alert an administrator of damage before the end of the school day.
+- I am expected to bring the device that has been assigned to me to class fully charged each day with my battery charger. - I will carry my device carefully at all times throughout the school day. - I will keep my device with me or in a secure location at all times. - I will keep the device in its protective case at all times. - I will take care to remove all objects before closing the device lid. - I will keep my device away from all food or drinks. - I will use my device for school related assignments or activities only and during appropriate times in approved locations. - I will only participate in and encourage positive, constructive discussion if allowed to use communicative or collaborative technologies. - I will cite sources when using online sites and resources for research. - I will back up important data accordingly so that it is not stored on just my device. - I will keep all personal passwords confidential and not share with other students. - I will always engage school technologies in a manner that is safe and respectful for myself and others. - I will alert a teacher, staff member or administrator immediately if I see inappropriate, threatening, or harmful content.
+This may include images, messages, posts, etc. - I will report any problems with my device to the Atlantis Charter School's technology team via e-mail immediately at techsupport@atlantiscs.org.
+If this is not possible, due to device damage, I will alert an administrator of damage before the end of the school day.